 Transfer from one accredited school or college of pharmacy to another is permitted, provided the academic standards of the previous institution have been met at the time of transfer.

-The deadline for college scholarships for this year has passed but will reopen for the next school year in December.
+The deadline for college scholarships for this year has passed but will open for the next school year in November.